Learn the goals and benefits of the Vermont BRT project.

 Vermont Transit Corridor

 Metro is planning a 12.4-mile Bus Rapid Transit (BRT) line along Vermont Avenue, from Sunset Boulevard to 120th Street.
-The project will improve speed, reliability, and access for over 36,000 daily riders, connecting diverse communities to jobs, schools, and regional transit.
+The project will improve speed, reliability, and access for over 38,000 daily riders, connecting the Metro B/D Lines, E Line and C Line , as well as various east-west bus lines, to many key activity centers, including educational, cultural, medical, governmental, and faith-based institutions.

 Planning and Community Insights